 The tax liability applicable to dividend payments is generally satisfied by withholding a flat tax (Abgeltungsteuer) of 25% plus solidarity surcharge of 5.5% thereon, resulting in a total tax rate of 26.375% (plus church tax, as the case may be).
 However, under certain circumstances no withholding will be made, e.g., if shareholders has given their bank a certificate from the German tax authorities that the shareholder is not subject to an assessment procedure (Nichtveranlagungsbescheinigung).
 The same applies to such shareholders who have submitted a German application for exemption (Freistellungsauftrag) from withholding tax with sufficient exemption volume that has not been used in connection with other income from capital investment.

 The withholding will be made irrespective of the individual tax rate and does generally satisfy the personal income tax liability of the shareholders in respect of the dividend.
 However, certain exemptions apply.
 Shareholders may, e.g., request that a tax assessment be carried out on their income from the dividend and all other capital investments if this results in a lower tax liability (e.g., due to a lower individual tax rate, an unused lump-sum saving allowance (Sparer-Pauschbetrag) or losses that have to be taken into consideration).
-However, expenses actually incurred in connection with the dividend are not tax deductible within the scope of the flat rate withholding tax (Abgeltungssteuer), at least pursuant to the relevant opinion of the fiscal authorities.
+However, expenses actually incurred in connection with the dividend are not tax deductible within the scope of the flat rate withholding tax (Abgeltungssteuer).

 Non-resident taxpayers are subject to limited taxation in Germany with respect to the dividend, i.e., the flat withholding tax (Abgeltungsteuer) does in principle also apply.
-As a consequence, the dividend will be subject to a withholding tax at a rate of 25% plus a solidarity surcharge of 5.5% thereon, i.e., in total 26.375% to the extent that no amounts from the tax contribution account (steuerliches Einlagekonto) are deemed to be used for the distribution (please see above).
+As a consequence, the dividend will be subject to a withholding tax at a rate of 25% plus a solidarity surcharge of 5.5% thereon, i.e., in total 26.375%.

 For dividend payments to non-resident taxpayers, a reduced withholding tax rate may apply if there is a respective double-taxation treaty in place between Germany and the country in which the shareholder resides for tax purposes.
 The discount, if any, is granted by crediting the difference between the withheld tax and the tax liability arising under the respective treaty.
 The shareholder has to file a respective request with the Federal Central Tax Office (Bundeszentralamt für Steuern, An der Küppe 1, 53225 Bonn, Germany or the German website http://www.bzst.bund.de) in compliance with certain formalities and deadlines.